secwexen/secwexen/README.md

 All offensive research is used to improve detection, response, and resilience.

 I focus on understanding the full attack lifecycle — from adversary tradecraft to detection and response — and on building tools and workflows that improve real-world defensive capabilities.

+I design and operate controlled adversary infrastructure simulations to validate detection engineering assumptions, telemetry coverage, and adversarial visibility gaps.

 ---